kyuds/kyuds/README.md

 - Learning new libraries and frameworks
 - Drawing and Designing
 - Art with Code
+- Complete Rehaul and Redesign of Personal Website

 Some Technical Skills:
 - Web Development: React, Next.js, Django (REST APIs)